dahlia-fec2210/fec/README.md

 <img src="https://user-images.githubusercontent.com/109521820/208253635-6b2a2cfe-5a1e-44f8-bb02-f4eddb3c40b1.gif" width="600" />

-Users can view widget on any device.
+Users can view this widget on any device.
 The amount of related product cards visible with change depending on the size of the screen.

 <img src="https://user-images.githubusercontent.com/109521820/208256611-45f6e356-3bd2-42d3-b610-06ce61d5865e.gif" width="600" />